-- The concerned Directorate endorses the Review Team's judgements. - The Directorate concerned sends a copy of the draft report after 4 weeks to the school. - The school scrutinises the draft report for factual accuracy and responds to it within five working days. - The final report is published and sent to the school after securing all needed approvals according to BQA regulations. - All schools are required to submit their action plans to implement the given recommendations - after 2 weeks from receiving the draft report.
+- The concerned Directorate endorses the Review Team's judgements. - The Directorate concerned sends a copy of the draft report to the school. - The school scrutinises the draft report for factual accuracy. - The final report is published and sent to the school after securing all needed approvals according to BQA regulations. - All schools are required to submit their action plans to implement the given recommendations - after receiving the draft report.
 The concerned Directorate will also check the submitted plans and communicate any comments - if any - to the concerned party. - The Directorate concerned keeps a record of all evidence concerning each school review for one year.